Ryan Rodney Reynolds Memorial Park: Announcement of proposed park

 In October 2023, Rob McElhenney announced his proposals for the development of a new park on the old Hippodrome cinema site, on Henblas Street, Wrexham.
 McElhenney dedicated it as a birthday "gift" for Ryan Reynolds' 47th birthday, of which the pair co-own Wrexham A.F.C.

 McElhenney announced the news on social media, stating, "This park will be beautiful.
 We'll have open green spaces, pop-up restaurants, we'll have movie screenings, there will be actual green lanterns, benches for old guys to swing on and a statue which may or may not look like Ryan."
 The accompanying social media video included an appearance of American actor Chris Pratt.
 The project is coined as the "Unofficial Department of Parks & Wrex", with the announcement video being a spin on the Parks and Recreation TV series in which Pratt starred in.

 Reynolds responded with a Twitter post, saying that he would use the park to "weep" whenever Wrexham A.F.C. lose a match and "probably [for] draws too".
 Reynolds and McElhenney have a reputation for "exchanging elaborate social media videos" on the other's birthday.

 McElhenney is to submit proposals for the site to Wrexham County Borough Council who have also owned the site since 2021, with McElhenney already presenting "preliminary plans".

 In March 2024, a public consultation was held at Tŷ Pawb for local residents to express their views on the proposal.
 In September 2024, the council announced they are looking to determine the value of the site to assist how much renting or selling the site out to the project would cost.
 In December 2024, Reynolds and American actor Channing Tatum visited the site, with McElhenney expressing slight jealousy for the visit.

 Wrexham council stated that negotiations over the site were continuing in May 2025.

+In February 2026, a oak wooden sign spelling out "W R E C S A M", the Welsh name for Wrexham, was placed on the site moving from Queen's Square, due to health and safety concerns.
+Concerns of the use of "Wrecsam" over the original "Wrexham" was also mentioned by a councillor.
+It was later announced it would be moved back to the square, following work done on the sign to address the issues.
+During the dispute, the name "Henblas Gardens" was used to refer to the park site for the first time.

+In March 2026, it was announced the park was in the design phase.
+The council would be leading the redevelopment efforts, while More Better would be focusing on ensuring the park's running and maintenance costs are covered for several years, not impacting the council's finances.

+In August 2026, the council released images of what the park could look like.